Azure/azure-sdk-for-js/sdk/ai/ai-inference-rest/samples/v1-beta/javascript/README.md

 urlFragment: ai-inference-javascript-beta
 ---

-# Azure OpenAI client library samples for JavaScript (Beta)
+# Azure AI Inference client library samples for JavaScript (Beta)

 These sample programs show how to use the JavaScript client libraries for Azure OpenAI in some common scenarios.